$55.99 $79.99 Buy It Now

 Phone cameras do have sensor noise similar to digital cameras, but there are several techniques to reduce this noise and improve image quality.
 One common method is to use image processing algorithms to remove noise from the captured image.
 Additionally, some phone cameras use larger sensors or pixel-binning technology to reduce noise levels.
 Another approach is to use optical image stabilization (OIS) to reduce motion blur, which can also help reduce noise in low-light conditions.
 By implementing these techniques, phone manufacturers can improve the overall image quality of their cameras.

-See also How to store photograph negatives with digital camera
+See also How to connect digital camera to android phone

 Future Innovations in Sensor Technology